Fast and Memory Efficient Multimodal Journey Planning with Delays: Experiments

 \subsection{Accuracy}

-With replacement shortcuts, all stop-level algorithms, D-ULTRA-CSA, D-ULTRA-RAPTOR, and D-ULTRA-RAPTOR~(EP), produce no errors on any configuration in our experiments (Table~\ref{tab:correctness}).
+With replacement shortcuts, D-ULTRA-CSA, D-ULTRA-RAPTOR, and D-ULTRA-RAPTOR~(EP) all produce no errors on any configuration in our experiments (Table~\ref{tab:correctness}).
 Without replacement, stop-level algorithms remain error-free on London at every delay buffer; on Switzerland at $\Delta = 0$, D-ULTRA-RAPTOR misses 2 out of 1\,000 affected queries and D-ULTRA-CSA returns one suboptimal arrival, caused by the removal of shortcuts at $\Delta = 0$, where no delay buffer cushions the loss.
 These isolated errors disappear with replacement shortcuts and at all other configurations.
 TD-Dijkstra matches MR on all London configurations, confirming that dominated-connection filtering is safe on buffer-free networks; it is omitted from Switzerland where buffer times make the filtering unsound.

 In contrast, D-ULTRA-TB misses Pareto-optimal journeys on both networks at every delay buffer and under both update modes (Table~\ref{tab:correctness}).
-Two mechanisms contribute to these errors.
-First, \emph{coverage gaps}: the event-level shortcut set may not contain a shortcut for a specific event pair that becomes necessary under the delayed timetable, even though the same stop pair is covered by a different event-level shortcut that projects to the same stop-level edge.
+These errors arise from \emph{coverage gaps} in the event-level shortcut set: the precomputed shortcut for a specific event pair may not exist under the delayed timetable, even though the same stop pair is covered by a different event-level shortcut that projects to the same stop-level edge.
 This mechanism is present at all values of~$\Delta$, including $\Delta = 0$, where the delay buffer is zero and the origin delay interval of every shortcut is $[0,0]$.
-Second, \emph{annotation deactivation}: at $\Delta > 0$, each event-level shortcut carries a delay interval, and if the realised delay falls outside this interval, the shortcut is not used even though the underlying transfer remains feasible.